fortian/mwmg/README.md

 ignored unless `SHOW_STATISTICS` was enabled for both `pcapper` and `mwmg` when they were compiled (which is not currently recommended).

+# CORE Integration

+TBD

 # Known Missing Features

+- `svcreqollect` needs to be documented and the compilation process needs explanation.

+- `replay-pcapper.pl` needs to be documented.

+- CORE integration, based upon work by Neil Fenwick, needs to be included and documented.

 - `pcapper` doesn't use multicast to talk to multiple collectors at once.